CrociDB/annileen/README.md

 All the other the specific tools will accept an asset name, no need to include the full path of the file, it will find the asset within the `asset` folder and build it to its corresponding built folder, but **note**: it will not update the `assets.toml` descriptor file.

+### Watchdog

+Run `python tools/asset_tools.py -w` to launch a service that will keep watching for asset changes and will recompile it automatically.

 ### Shader Tool

 ```